 One 2014 study from the Journal of Applied Biomechanics showed that a longer step length, such that the shin is vertical, makes the split squat more hip-dominant meaning that more emphasis is placed on the hamstrings and glutes.

 Whereas a shorter step length makes the split squat more knee-dominant, meaning that more emphasis is placed on the quadriceps.

-So you can apply this information in your lower body workout by either taking a longer step if you want to target more of your hamstrings and glutes, or take a shorter step if you instead want to put more emphasis on your quads.
+So you can apply this information in your workout by either taking a longer step if you want to target more of your hamstrings and glutes, or take a shorter step if you instead want to put more emphasis on your quads.

 Exercise 4 – Glute Ham Raise (hamstring emphasis)

 This last exercise is something I’m personally a big fan of (and the literature seems to be as well)!
 It will put the most emphasis on the hamstrings but will also involve other posterior muscles like the glutes and lower back.

 Now we already know glute ham raises are great at activating the hamstrings when compared to other hamstring exercises based on the results of the 2014 EMG study I mentioned earlier.

 What this study also illustrates is that glute ham raises compliment Romanian deadlifts very well in terms of hamstring development.
 They found that although activation of one of the hamstring muscles (the long head of the biceps femoris) was maximized in both exercises, activation of the other two hamstring muscles was not.
 They were activated the highest concentrically (the way up) during the glute-ham raise and highest eccentrically (the way down) during the Romanian deadlift.

 Simply meaning that it would be a good idea to include both in your routine.